 BizRecycling Partners are key stakeholders in creating a healthy and effective waste management system.
 Our partners include local chambers of commerce, business alliances, and economic development authorities.

-As a trusted source of business information our Partners are able to effectively connect businesses with our technical assistance and grants.
+As a trusted source of business information, our Partners are able to effectively connect businesses with our technical assistance and grants.
 Our partners directly reach nearly 2,500 businesses in the East Metro.
-We are now accepting application to become a Parner.
-Read more here.
-[Link to application page].
+We are now accepting application to become a Partner.
+To learn more, give us a call at 651.266.1199.

 African Economic Development Solutions (AEDS)